Best JASIST Paper Award

 Submissions will be judged on the following criteria:

-- Societal or scientific/technical significance of the topic or problem investigated or expounded (universality, urgency, impact, etc.);
+- Societal or scientific/technical significance of the topic or problem investigated or expounded (universality, urgency, impact, etc.); and

 - Professional Merit